amadeuscriss/Mahjong/README.md

-If you want to run this project correctly please run the commit branch, the main branch didn't merge successfully.
+Because of the code merge problem, the newest code is not succuessfully run on page.
+If you need to run correct code, you need to change the branch to finalcommit, it don't has any change, just change the version of commit in to 6.7 last version.You can also see it in commit version.

+code in commit version:
+28d5e7d07843be0f433f118e4ba08e71a6651d86